plone/plone.restapi/docs/source/upgrade-guide.rst

       ]
     }

-The expansion mechanism is also affected by this change when @navigation or @breadcrumbs endpoints are expanded.
+The expansion mechanism is also affected by this change when :ref:`navigation` or :ref:`breadcrumbs` endpoints are expanded.

 From using 'url' in the breadcrumb 'items'::